userlerueda/LTRCLD-1451/LTRCLD-1451.md

 # LTRCLD-1451: Openstack For Network Engineers

+## 3 steps for a good beginning
+* Know your username (refer to the table below)
+* Open three tabs in your browser as per instructions below
+* Note down VPN IP and credentials

+## 3 tabs in your browser
+* Tab-1: this page
+* Tab-2: [Lab guide](https://github.com/userlerueda/LTRCLD-1451/blob/master/LAB_GUIDE.md) (right click and "open link in new tab")
+* Tab-3: Topology diagrams for ready (right click and "open link in new tab") [reference](https://github.com/userlerueda/LTRCLD-1451/blob/master/topology.md)

 ## VPN credentials
+* This is reference info for later section
 * VPN client: Use Cisco VPN Any Connect app on MS Windows laptop
 * VPN server IP address: Proctor will provide on site
 * Username: `cisco`
 * Password: `cisco.123`

-## 3 tabs in your browser
-* Tab-1: this page
-* Tab-2: [Lab guide](https://github.com/userlerueda/LTRCLD-1451/blob/master/LAB_GUIDE.md) (right click and "open link in new tab")
-* Tab-3: Topology diagrams for ready (right click and "open link in new tab") [reference](https://github.com/userlerueda/LTRCLD-1451/blob/master/topology.md)

 ## Your username and credentials